centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-migrate-from-centcore.md

 $ perl ./contrib/gorgone_config_init.pl
 2019-09-30 11:00:00 - INFO - file '/etc/centreon-gorgone/config.yaml' created success
 ```
+> You need to adapt the sections according to your own initial database, configuration and network setup.

 The following configuration file will be created at **/etc/centreon-gorgone/config.yaml**: